felias-fogg/dw-link/docs/quickstart.md

 * target is connected (LED is on)
 * error state, i.e., not possible to connect to target or internal error (LED blinks furiously every 0.1 sec)

 **Check:** Go through the table above and check every connection.
-Wrong wiring can often cause hours of debugging the software!
+Wrong wiring can often cause hours of useless software debugging!

-## Step 6: Compiling the Arduino sketch
+## Step 6: Compiling the Arduino sketch for the target

-* Load the sketch, you want to debug  (e.g., `dw-link-master/examples/varblink/varblink.ino`) into the IDE and the select `ATtiny85 (no bootloader)` as the board.
+* Load the sketch, you want to debug  (e.g., `dw-link-x.y.z/examples/varblink/varblink.ino`) into the IDE and select `ATtiny25/45/85 (no bootloader)` as the board.
 * As `Clock Source` choose `1 MHz (internal)` (assuming that the ATtiny is as it comes from the factory and no fuse has been changed).
 For the `Debug Compile Flags` option choose `Debug`.
 * When you now select `Sketch` -> `Export compiled Binary`, then the sketch will be compiled and an ELF file (a binary that contains debugging information) is placed into the folder, where the sketch is located.
 If you use the IDE 2, then the ELF file can be found in the folder `build/<board-type>/` inside the sketch folder.

 **Check:** Open terminal window and change into the sketch folder.
 The ELF file `<sketchname>.ino.elf` should either be there (Arduino IDE 1.X) or in a subdirectory of the `build` folder (Arduino IDE 2.X).

-## Step 7: Start Debugging
+## Step 7: Debugging

 Now, we are ready to debug the sketch on the target chip.
 Check that the *host*, the computer you are sitting at, is connected to the *hardware debugger*, the UNO, with a USB cable.
-The hardware debugger should in turn be connected to the *target* chip, the ATtiny85, by 6 flying wires.
+The hardware debugger should in turn be connected to the *target* chip, the ATtiny85, by 6 flying wires as we have prepared it in step 5.

 Open a terminal window and change into the folder where the ELF file resides.
 Then type